Pinang Peranakan Mansion: History

 Chung Keng Quee founded the town of Taiping in Perak.

-The mansion itself was formerly named Hai Kee Chan, which means the 'Sea Remembrance Hall' in Penang Hokkien, by Chung Keng Quee, who was the Kapitan China of Perak and one of the richest men in Penang in the late 19th century.
+The mansion itself was formerly named Hai Kee Chan (海记栈), which means the 'Sea Remembrance Hall' in Penang Hokkien, by Chung, who was the Kapitan Cina of Perak and one of the richest men in Penang in the late 19th century.
 He commissioned the construction of the mansion in the 1890s, having bought the piece of land in 1893.
 The site was formerly used by the Ghee Hin, a Chinese secret society that was a rival of Chung's Hai San.
 Both societies had clashed in the 1867 Penang Riots, which ultimately led to the decline of the Ghee Hin.

 The Straits Eclectic-style mansion, originally painted white, incorporated both European and Chinese designs.
 A five foot way was indented along the building's side facade, while the interior contains a number of wide courtyards similar to the Chinese townhouses of the era.
 Chung also acquired European interior furnishings for his new mansion, such as Scottish cast iron works and Stoke-on-Trent ceramic floor tiles.
 These European features were incorporated with Chinese elements, such as the carved wooden panels and screen for the walls.